AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

 \textbf{Behavior Modeling}.
-For sequential behavior modeling, the existing methods introduce RNN~\cite{hidasi2018recurrent,hidasi2016session,quadrana2017personalizing,wu2017recurrent}, CNN~\cite{tang2018personalized,yuan2019simple} and Transformer-based~\cite{feng2019deep,kang2018self,sun2019bert4rec,zhou2018atrank} approaches to capture sequential relations and user interests in the history, and generate sequence-level hidden states.
-Then, the last hidden state~\cite{hidasi2016session,kang2018self} or pooling-based aggregation ~\cite{cheng2016wide,covington2016deep} are commonly used to extract fixed-length representation from sequential features while some recent works~\cite{li2017neural,zhou2019deep,zhou2018deep} further employ attention mechanism between sequential representations and target item to retrieve user's main propose and long-term / short-term interest.
-The above mentioned methods can all be regarded as special cases of AMER.
-Specifically, the choice blocks of stage~1 include all layers, activations and normalizations in those behavior modeling networks.
-At the same time, the last hidden state, pooling aggregation and attention aggregation are all adopted by AMER for sequence compression in $\mathbf{h}^b$.
+The existing methods introduce RNN~\cite{hidasi2018recurrent}, CNN~\cite{yuan2019simple}, or Transformer-based~\cite{sun2019bert4rec} behavior modeling networks to capture sequential relations and evolved interests from user behaviors.
+Then, the sequential features are extracted from the sequence-level hidden states by either taking the last hidden state~\cite{kang2018self} or aggregating the sequence by a pooling layer~\cite{cheng2016wide,covington2016deep}.
+Some recent works~\cite{zhou2018deep,zhou2019deep} further employ an attention mechanism between the sequential representations and target item to retrieve the user's main proposal.
+These methods can all be found in AMEIR's search space.
+Specifically, the search subspace of building blocks contains all layer, activation, and normalization operations in those behavior modeling networks.
+Moreover, the last hidden state, pooling-based aggregation, and attention-based aggregation are all used for sequence compression.